Oregon Rangers: Creation and end

-The Oregon Rangers was organised on 23 March 1844, in response to the outbreak of violence, with orders to meet at the Oregon Institute.
-A total of 25 men enlisted in the group including Webley John Hauxhurst, Lindsay Applegate, William Henry Gray, and Daniel Waldo.
-They were at first led by Captain Thomas D. Keizur, who resigned shortly afterward, with Charles H. Bennett taking command.
-These men were expected to provide their own weapons, and promised $2 daily for active service.
-Despite being "aimed as much at the Hudson's Bay Company as at the Indians", the company in its first iteration never entered combat and was eventually disestablished.
+The Oregon Rangers was organised on 23 March 1844 in response to the Cockstock incident.
+The militia members were given orders to meet at the Oregon Institute.
+A total of 25 men enlisted in the group.
+The militia was initially led by Captain Thomas D. Keizur, who resigned shortly after its creation, with Charles H. Bennett taking command.
+Among the members included Webley John Hauxhurst, Lindsay Applegate, William H. Gray, and Daniel Waldo.

+Members of the Oregon Rangers were expected to provide their own weapons and supplies.
+The Provisional Government promised $2 daily for active service.
+Despite being "aimed as much at the Hudson's Bay Company as at the Indians", the company never entered combat and was quickly disestablished.
+Frances Fuller Victor gave a negative assessment of the initial militia, stating there was a lack "any deeds of prowess performed by the rangers..."